Crisis in South Sudan

-- Emergency food security and livelihoods: Providing fuel efficient stoves, grinding mills and vouchers for the purchase of charcoal.
-These are high priority needs in the IDP camps.
+- Emergency food security and livelihoods: providing fuel efficient stoves, grinding mills and vouchers for the purchase of charcoal.
+These are high priority needs in the internally displaced people’s camps.

 See the latest update about our work in South Sudan (459 KB pdf)